ImAvafe/OnyxUI/docs/intro.md

 ## Project structure

-OnyxUI is structured as a collection of modules, separated by folders.
+OnyxUI is structured as a collection of modules.
 This is unconventional, but necessary for exposing types so you can properly build off of OnyxUI.
 Here's a basic usage sample below:

 ```lua
 local OnyxUI = require(path.to.OnyxUI)